Battle of Ras Lanuf

-The Battle of Ras Lanuf was a two-phase battle in 2011 during the Libyan Civil War between forces loyal to Libyan leader Muammar Gaddafi and those loyal to the National Transitional Council.
+The Battle of Ras Lanuf was a two-phase battle in early to mid-March 2011 during the Libyan Civil War between forces loyal to Libyan leader Muammar Gaddafi and those loyal to the National Transitional Council.
 Both forces sought control of the town of Ras Lanuf.
-The first phase followed two days after the First Battle of Brega which occurred in the town Brega, roughly 130 km to the east of Ras Lanuf.
+The first phase of confrontation followed two days after the First Battle of Brega which occurred in the town Brega, roughly 130 km to the east of Ras Lanuf.
 After conquering the town on 4 March, the rebels pushed further west to attack Sirte but they were driven back by government forces and on 11 March, government troops reconquered most of Ras Lanuf.

 The battle

 First phase

 According to the rebels, the loyalist forces used heavy weapons and helicopters to attack them one kilometre from the airport.
 One rebel reported seeing four men in front of him killed by an explosion.
 Rebels reported that there were defections from the local pro-Gaddafi military base in Ra's Lanuf.

 Sometime during the night, rebel forces managed to capture the entire town of Ra's Lanuf, including the airport and military base.
 Following the capture of the base, the rebels claimed to have found the bodies of 20 soldiers who were executed after they refused to open fire on rebel forces.

 In addition to the 20 mutinous soldiers who were reportedly executed, according to the rebels, various numbers of dead had been reported.
 16 dead were reported on the rebel side with 31 wounded, and two to 25 loyalists ground troops were reportedly killed in addition to two loyalist pilots.

 One Libyan Air Force jet bomber was reported to had been shot down outside Ra's Lanuf on 5 March, by anti-Gaddafi rebels.